janderssonse/ort-ci-base/README.md

 The project contains wrapper scripts and templates, and is not intended for a direct usage.
 Instead, see [ORT CI Action](https://github.com/janderssonse/ort-ci-action) and [ORT CI GitLab](https://github.com/janderssonse/ort-ci-gitlab) for different integrations around it, how to use it.

+Please also see the [Description of input variables](docs/variables.adoc)

 ### Development